The next PS5 restock is today: Where to buy a PS5 console this holiday season

 Sony released the highly coveted PlayStation 5 more than a year ago, but the gaming console remains one of the hardest-to-get items this holiday season.
 Hopeful gamers and game gifters are refreshing PS5 restock trackers online, trying to score the next-gen console ahead of this holiday season.

 But why is the PS5 console so hard to get?
 In short, you can thank the pandemic-induced global chip shortage -- and an increased demand for the PS5 and other electronics.
-It's not just the PlayStation 5 that's in short supply, of course -- there's a squeeze on chip-equipped items from cars to refrigerators to, yes, the PlayStation 5.
+It's not just the PlayStation 5 that's in short supply, of course -- there's a squeeze on chip-equipped items from cars to refrigerators.

 So, where can savvy shoppers buy the PS5?